 Sadly, many Empaths, or those who sit in between the spectrum of introvert and extrovert as an ambivert, often feel that their introvert ways can hold them back in life.

-Generally speaking, most Empaths go through a stage of excessive introversion at some point in their life, especially around times of awakening, spiritual development or major life transitions (extreme introversion can also be a sign of major imbalance or even nutrition deficiency please see this post for more information), it tends to be part of their path of evolvement.
-Introvert ways also become more apparent with age.
+Generally speaking, most Empaths go through a stage of excessive introversion at some point in their life, especially around times of awakening, spiritual development or major life transitions (extreme introversion can also be a sign of major imbalance or even nutrition deficiency, please see this post for more information), it tends to be part of their path of evolvement.
+Introvert ways also become more clear with age.

 Many introvert Empaths prefer not to be the centre of attention and often dislike networking, small talk and fake friendliness.
 But as this is an expected way to progress in the modern world it can leave a number of Empaths at odds with themselves.

-Some may believe their lack of social skills is down to shyness, but there is a considerable difference between being shy and being introvert.
+Some may believe their lack of social skills is down to shyness, but there is much difference between being shy and being introvert.